owickstrom/wickstrom.tech/src/_posts/2019-06-02-property-based-testing-in-a-screencast-editor-case-study-3.md

 * Inconsistent timeline focus:
   - focus was incorrectly restored on undoing an action
   - focus was outside of the timeline bounds
-* Non-involutive actions:
+* Non-inverse actions:
-  - actions returning incorrectly constructed involutions
+  - actions returning incorrectly constructed inverses
-  - the involution of _splitting_ a sequence is _joining_ sequences, and joining them back up didn't always work
+  - the inverse of _splitting_ a sequence is _joining_ sequences, and joining them back up didn't always work

 After all tests passed, I ran the application with its GUI, edited a